RonLandagan/CS530Assignment2/README.txt

 I should have definitely put more time into perfecting the
     algorithm that this program would run, because halfway through, some adjustments had to be made on the fly.
+    This resulted in the program not being as neat as I would like it.